cltl/SpaCy-to-NAF/README.md

 file, which is wildly inefficient.
 For large batches, write a python script that loads SpaCy and this module, loops over the files, and writes out NAF in one go.

+## Proposals NAF version 4
+* move to UD part of speech (generally accepted)
+* Title and headers
+* Special characters in text (newlines, etc.)
+* Multiple entity and srl layers
+* How to represent LU and Frame (why as “uri” in predicate element)
+* Misalignment in “span/target” elements”

 **Output**:

 Here is the output of the python code above.
 Please note that the chunks layer